Fascinating Queen Bee Facts for Today’s Beekeeper

 Pollen is the bees’ source of protein.
 This is why they collect pollen from the flowers they visit.
 As an aside, bees will collect EITHER pollen OR nectar on a particular foraging trip, not both.
 Additionally, they will collect their resource exclusively from the same type of plant.
 When we consider they are slightly inefficient in their efforts — that is, they tend to drop just a little pollen as they work — it makes sense why this is beneficial in pollinating the plants they visit.

 So, to answer the original question, the queen eats nectar, honey, and pollen to survive.
-However, she is so incredibly busy with the work of laying upwards of 2000 eggs each and every day, she doesn’t have time to eat!
+However, she is so incredibly busy with the work of laying upward of 2,000 eggs each and every day, she doesn’t have time to eat!
 So, workers in her retinue tend to her dietary needs and feed her as she works.

 Can a Queen Bee Fly?

 Yes, a queen bee can fly.
 She has strong wings just like the workers and drones and, as we know from the queen bee fact above regarding if and when she leaves the hive, she needs them.

 As a beekeeper, we want to take care to not disturb the queen so much during our hive inspections as to cause her to fly off.
 Under such circumstances, she may struggle to find her way home.

 How Long Do Queen Bees Live?